dcomtois/summarytools/README.md

 ## Translations

 It is now possible to switch the language used in the outputs.
-So far, not too many languages are available (French and Spanish, Russian underway), but with the community’s involvement, I hope we can gather a good number.
+So far, the following languages are available: French (fr), Spanish (es), Portuguese (pt), and Turkish (tr).
+With the community’s involvement, I hope we can gather a lot more.

 ### Switching Languages